localdevices/LiveORC/README.md

 > difference in time stamp between a video that is processed with the camera configuration, and the water level
 > associated with the video.
 In case no water level is available that has a time stamp that is near enough to the
 > video time stamp, the video cannot yet be processed as a water level is essential for processing a video.
-> You can (and should) also provide a recipe and a profile (see earlier sections) to go with the camera configuration.
-> And finally, you must upload the camera configuration, prepared through pyOpenRiverCam.
+> Finally, you must upload the camera configuration, prepared through pyOpenRiverCam.
 Here provide the file
 > `cameraconfig.json` from the test dataset.

+![add_cameraconfig](https://github.com/localdevices/LiveORC/assets/7658673/eec52ea2-5def-4635-b60a-b6aa0e0ff2cd)

+## Combine all information in a Video configuration

+A Video configuration holds all information to process a video from raw data into river discharge.
+It includes

+- A camera configuration with the details of the video camera and its pose
+- A recipe for processing
+- A cross-section
+- Possibly also a second cross-section for detecting the water level (which may be the same as the first.)

+> You can (and should) also provide a recipe and a profile (see earlier sections) to go with the camera configuration.
-This in total gives you all the information required to process videos at
+> And This in total gives you all the information required to process videos at
 > a given site.
 Click on "SAVE" to store your selections.

-![add_cameraconfig](https://github.com/localdevices/LiveORC/assets/7658673/eec52ea2-5def-4635-b60a-b6aa0e0ff2cd)

 Once done you will be brought back to an overview of all camera configurations, managed by you.
 If you want to see the result, then select the new camera configuration.
 You can then also see a